 - Do I need to get my transcript evaluated?

-- If you are applying to one of our MS or MBA programs, and you were educated outside the U.S., you are required to submit an international course-by-course credential evaluation from a NACES-approved agency.
+- If you were educated outside the U.S., you are required to submit an international course-by-course credential evaluation from a NACES-approved agency.
 For MS in Accountancy and MBA in Accountancy applicants, you are also required to submit a NASBA International Credential Evaluation for CPA Examination and/or Licensure evaluation.
 For more information visit our Application Components page.

 - Is there a specific credential evaluation we have to submit?